WGCEO/Portfolio/README.md

 2. Always be fast
 ![](loadingTime2.png)<br/>
-- Even if the document size is big, loading, typing time would always be fast.
+- Even if the document size is big, text editing would always be fast.

 ### Getting Started

-1. You can download an App for using InteractiveTextView. https://itunes.apple.com/app/id1436948695
+1. You can download an App for using InteractiveTextView. <br/>https://itunes.apple.com/app/id1436948695
 ![](appStore.png)<br/>

 2. To convert user’s NSAttributedString to String, Make a block per one paragraph.
 Block can be a string and it can represent all attributes for text.
 ![](blockStructure.png)<br/>

-3. To create a fast and interactive textview, It inherits UITabieView, and each cell has only one paragraph.
+3. To create a fast and interactive textview, It inherits UITabieView, and each cell has one paragraph.

 4. It is implemented all features of UITextView and more.
 Built in